WHAT YOU’RE ABOUT TO GET INTO?

 What defines a hypo for you is personal preference, and also what you and your medical team believe and prescribe.

-The below is for informational purposes only, and for you to make informed decisions based on the evidence, rather than anyone’s opinion (mine included – I am an educator, not a guru, just someone who likes to question DOGMA of the day).
+The following is for information purposes only, and for you to make informed decisions based on the evidence, rather than anyone’s opinion (mine included – I am an educator, not a guru, just someone who likes to question DOGMA of the day).

 Let’s start with people without diabetes who have ideal blood glucose levels, for good health.